On this pageGoing on holiday when you have severe asthma

 In an Asthma UK survey, over half of people said their severe asthma held them back from travelling.
-So how can you make sure you don't miss out if you are feeling up to a trip?
-People with severe asthma tell us holidays and trips can make their asthma symptoms worse, so it's important to plan ahead for:
+People with severe asthma can find holidays and trips can make their asthma symptoms worse because of:

-This page has useful information to help you feel more confident about making plans and enjoying your time away:
+This doesn’t mean you should avoid travel.
+With some extra planning and preparation before you go, you can feel more confident about making plans and enjoying your time away.

-If you have severe asthma and find it hard to walk and/or climb stairs, there are regulations in place to make things easier for you at airports and on planes.
-You need to tell the airline about your needs at least 48 hours before you fly.
-Ideally, let them know at the same time you book your flight.
-Even if you haven’t pre-arranged it, airports have help points where you can ask for help, just be aware it may take a while to arrange, so arrive in plenty of time.
+If you have severe asthma and find it hard to walk and climb stairs, there are regulations in place to make things easier for you when you are on public transport – like flying or taking a train.
+If you are flying, you need to inform your airline of your needs at least 48 hours before you fly ‒ ideally let them know at the same time you book your flight.
+However, airports have help points in various locations where you can ask for assistance even if you haven’t pre-arranged it.
+Train operators also offer help to passengers with reduced mobility.

 The kind of assistance you can ask for includes:

-- Help getting to the boarding gate.
-Even if you’re fairly mobile, there can be long distances to walk inside airports, so ask about how to book a wheelchair
+- help getting to the boarding gate or around the station.
+Even if you’re fairly mobile, there can be long distances to walk within airports so ask about how to book a wheelchair

-- Help getting onto the plane.
+- help getting onto the plane or train.
 If you’re unable to climb the stairs into the aircraft there are lifts available

-Other countries may have different rules on carrying liquids, so it’s important to check these rules with the relevant airlines and airports before you travel.
+Other countries may have different rules on carrying liquids, so it’s important to check these rules with the relevant airlines and airports before travelling.